 While Malta does not tax long-held digital currencies for capital gains or VAT, crypto trades executed within the day are treated similarly to day trading in stocks and foreign exchange.
 This means you must pay some tax as business income, typically at 35%.

 Tax residency is determined by whether you are considered an EU/Swiss/EEA citizen.
 If you aren’t, you must first pursue residency in Malta to enjoy the tax-free privileges for your crypto.
-The best way to do this is to apply to the Malta Citizenship by Investment.
+The best way to do this is to apply for Malta Citizenship by Investment or the Malta Residency by Investment program.

 Germany